mattermost/docs/source/deployment/advanced-permissions.rst

 - **Permission:** The ability to execute certain actions.
 Permissions are granted to roles.
 - **Roles:** A set of permissions.
 Users or groups are assigned to roles.
 - **Group:** A set of users, usually synced from AD/LDAP.
 Groups are assigned to roles in the context of teams, channels, or system-wide.
-- **Default Roles:** All Members, Channel Administrators, Team Administrators, System Administrators.
+- **Default Roles:** All Members, Guests, Channel Administrators, Team Administrators, System Administrators.
 - **System Scheme:** A set of default roles that apply system-wide.
 - **Team Override Scheme:** A set of default roles that apply only in the team specified.
 Permissions granted to roles in a team scheme override roles in the system scheme.
 - **System-wide:** Applies across the entire system, including all teams of which the user is a member.